veelo/gettext/README.md

 The implementation of Gettext keeps generated code to a minium.
 Although the `tr` template is instantiated many times with unique parameters, it does not instantiate a new function each time.
 All that is left of a `tr` instantiation after compilation are the references to the strings that were passed in.

 The discovery of translatable strings happens at compile time in the `xgettext` configuration, and the generation of the PO template happens during execution of the result of that compilation.
-So this at least doubles compile times of your projects.
-If that is problematic, the `preBuildCommands` and `copyfiles` in `dub.json` can be moved out of the `default` configuration into a `translate` or `release` configuration, so that this cost is not paid during ordinary development.
+This process takes about as much time as a regular compilation of your project.

 There is a run time cost to the lookup of strings in the MO file.
 Currently, [mofile](https://code.dlang.org/packages/mofile) reads the entire file into memory and does a binary search for the untranslated string to find the translated string.
 In case the cost of this lookup would become noticeable, `mofile` could easily be modified to cache the search with `std.functional.memoize`.
 Even memoizing a small number of lookups could have a big impact on the evaluations in an event loop.